Vigabatrin: Brand Names

 Vigabatrin is sold under the brand names Sabril, Vigafyde, and Vigpoder.

 Vigabatrin is sold as Sabril in Canada, Mexico, and the United Kingdom.
 The brand name in Denmark is Sabrilex.

 Research

-Comparison study: ready-to-use solution vs powder
+Solution versus powder formulation

 Caregivers provided more precise and consistent doses when using the pre-mixed ready-to-use vigabatrin solution (Vigafyde) compared to doses made from vigabatrin powder (Sabril).
 The variations were attributed to mistakes made by caregivers while mixing the powdered form.
 Every one of the 30 participants gave doses of the ready-to-use vigabatrin solution within ± 5% of the intended amount, while only 23 out of 30 doses from the vigabatrin powder were within ± 10%.
 Among first-time users, all delivered the pre-made solution within ± 5% of the target, but only 13 out of 15 managed to keep powder-based doses within ± 10%.
 The Vigafyde ready-to-use vigabatrin solution showed significantly lower variability (p < 0.0001) and higher accuracy (p < 0.01) in calculated doses compared to the powder forms of vigabatrin.